10 Effective Natural Herbs to Treat Joint PainDr. Surya Bhagwati

 We rarely give it much thought, but our joints are critical to mobility and motility.
 After all, you can’t live an active and fulfilling life if your joints are constantly acting up and you’re in pain.
 Unfortunately, joint pain is an exceedingly common problem, usually caused by inflammation, degenerative joint disease, and injury.
 While conventional medications can provide relief, pharmaceutical anti-inflammatories and pain medications can cause other serious side effects, making natural treatments a good option.
-Ayurveda gives us some of the best herbs for joint pain, so let’s take a look at some that have proven to be effective.
+Ayurveda gives us some of the best herbs and medicines for joint pain, so let’s take a look at some that have proven to be effective.

 The Best Herbs for Joint Pain Relief

 In the Ayurvedic system, arthritic joint diseases are described as amavata, which manifests as a result of vata aggravation and the buildup of ama or toxins.
 Guggul has been used to relieve and treat joint pain naturally as it is believed to help detoxify the body, reducing ama, while it also helps to balance vata dosha.
 Clinical studies have also found notable joint health benefits from guggul supplementation, with some observing notable pain relief and reduction in symptoms of severe joint diseases like osteoarthritis and rheumatoid arthritis.
 Additionally, the herb aids weight loss, which can reduce stress on the joints.